ukb-dt/fastcar/index.md

 ---

-# A — The Five-Phase Emotional–Prosodic Calculus of *Fast Car*
+#  The Five-Phase Emotional–Prosodic Calculus of *Fast Car*

 Before the Wembley miracle, before the stadium silence that rewrote her future, Tracy Chapman had already defined the **initial condition** of her artistic system.